View All Related Blog Posts→

 When I graduated university back in 2015, there was only one thing I wanted to do, and that was see the world!

-Since then (and as of writing this in 2019) we have visited more than 3 dozen countries all around the globe.
+Since then, we have planned trips to and visited more than 3 dozen countries all around the globe.

 And it all began with our epic 4 month South America backpacking trip in 2016.